MEleonoraRossi/BigDataPhylogeny-Course/Day2/Lab3.md

 #statalpha           371		0.0763524

   ```
-Of course we have run the BI for you, you can check the results by copying the files from
+ℹ  Of course, we have run the BI for you, you can check the results by copying the files from

+---

-## 4. Support methods: Bootstrap vs Posterior Probability
+## 5. Support methods: Bootstrap vs Posterior Probability
-  ### 4.1 Conceptual comparison
+  ### 5.1 Conceptual comparison
   Both bootstrap support (BS) and Bayesian posterior probability (PP) measure confidence in a bipartition (clade), but they estimate fundamentally different quantities:

   | Feature	| Bootstrap (ML/MP) vs Posterior Probability (Bayesian)|